cmhouston/excl-cms/README.md

 the Titanium technical details, followed by tips on using a continuous integration build server and deploying to the app stores.

-For the WordPress developer documentation, please go [here](docs/developerDocs.md)
+If you are a developer, see the [WordPress developer documentation](docs/developerDocs.md)

 ## ExCL Content Management System ##